rclone/rclone/MANUAL.md

 - jobid - id of the job (integer)

+### mount/listmounts: Show current mount points {#mount-listmounts}

+This shows currently mounted points, which can be used for performing an unmount

+This takes no parameters and returns

+- mountPoints: list of current mount points

+Eg

+    rclone rc mount/listmounts

+**Authentication is required for this call.**

 ### mount/mount: Create a new mount point {#mount-mount}

 rclone allows Linux, FreeBSD, macOS and Windows to mount any of